Mo. ° / °

 Email: lhaxton@atsu.edu

-Lori Haxton, MA, is ATSU’s vice president for student affairs overseeing Admissions, Enrollment Services, Learning & Disability Resources, Behavioral Health Wellness Counseling, Wellness Programs, the National Center for American Indian Health Professions, Student On-campus Housing, and Student Life.
+Lori Haxton, MA, is ATSU’s Vice Chancellor for Student Affairs overseeing Admissions, Enrollment Services, Learning & Disability Resources, Behavioral Health Wellness Counseling, Wellness Programs, the National Center for American Indian Health Professions, Student On-campus Housing, and Student Life.
 Employed with the University since 1988, her focus in higher education includes residential life, admissions, alumni services, and student affairs.

 Haxton holds a faculty appointment with the ATSU-KCOM Family Medicine department.
 She is active with numerous University committees and professional organizations and is a faculty adviser for student governance and multiple student organizations.